MatthewMing11/napari-foobar/README.md

     mamba create -n napari-plugin-env python=3.9 napari jupyterlab -c conda-forge mamba activate napari-plugin-env

+## Components

+### image_layer

+Requires a valid image layer to use cellpose features.
+Not required if not doing segmentation.

+### label_layer

+Requires a valid label layer to use relabeling features.
+Not required if not doing relabeling.

+### diameter

+The length that will be used to approximate and segment cells.

+### anisotropy

+The amount of deformity on z compared to x and y on voxels used.

+### min size

+The lower limit of cells allowed to be segmented.
+Anything lower is excluded from segmentation.

+### process stack as 3D

+Enable if using 3D stack otherwise disable.

+### clear previous results

+Enable if newer cellpose results should replace old results.

+### delete edge cells from image

+Click to remove all cells on the border.

+### isolate cells from image

+When starting to relabel, click this to setup as well as isolate the largest cell.

+### erode cells from image

+Erodes selected cell.

+### watershed cells from image.

+Watersheds selected cell.

+### delete cells from image

+Deletes selected cell and moves to next cell on the list.

+### run segmentation

+Runs cellpose on image given on image_layer.

 ## Potential issue with PyTorch

 Cellpose and therefore the plugin and napari can crash without warning in some cases with torch==1.12.0.
 This can be fixed by reverting to an earlier version using: